What is primary sclerosing cholangitis (PSC)?

 PSC often doesn’t show symptoms, but some patients may experience debilitating symptoms of the disease.
-Symptoms to expect include:
+Symptoms of primary sclerosing cholangitis to expect include:

 - Itching (otherwise known as Pruritus).
 This is defined as severe, unexplained itching anywhere on the body that persists no matter how much you scratch

 - Fatigue.
 Feeling tired all the time, even if you get lots of rest can be a symptom of liver damage or PSC

 - Jaundice (yellow colour to the eyes and skin)

 - Fever and chills

 There is currently no known cause of primary sclerosing cholangitis.
 It is thought that it could be an autoimmune disease, triggered by a reaction to an infection, though it does not respond to immunosuppressants.
 It is more common in people who have had inflammatory bowel disease, such as ulcerative colitis or Crohn’s disease.